hqnna/mocha/docs/specification.md

 ## Global Namespace

-Unlike JSON the "global" namespace or object is implicit rather than explicit, it is not necessary to surround the document in brackets, and this is not even allowed due to it being useless and adding extra bloat.
+Unlike JSON the "global" namespace or object is implicit rather than explicit, it is not necessary to surround the document in brackets, this is actually completely prohibited due to it being useless and adding extra bloat.
 Instead, only objects that are values for fields require brackets to denote them.

 ```
 id: 1024